AshiswhoIam/WebDevPersonal/README.md

 So the plan for prio now:

-Update SLQ link then Video for Chess
+Video for Chess-> later we can change.

-Make ai backend model, then api connect it to next js figure which ones
+Fast API coding and linkage with ai model, into docker, into next js linkage...

 Then fix site, Then deploy, then bug fix.